 The more I can let go, the more I can focus on enjoying life to the fullest.
 And who knows?
 This Las Vegas investment might very well return 40% after three years as targeted and prove me wrong.
 I’ll be sure to let y’all know if it does!
 And if it’s a big bust, I’ll be sure to let you know too.
 At least this is only one of potentially 10 – 15 investments within the fund.

-Update 2018: Based on feedback from many readers, it seems like investing in Las Vegas isn’t as bad as I initially feared.
+Update 4Q2018: Based on feedback from many readers, it seems like investing in Las Vegas isn’t as bad as I initially feared.
 The Raiders are moving to Vegas, employment is growing, and there continues to be a migration to low cost cities and states with no state income taxes.
 But the Raiders sure are sucking under John Gruden, despite his $100M contract!